So, you want to spend your spare time ironing?

 On the plus side, when you register as self-employed, you can claim the tax back for the costs incurred when driving to and from the customer – so keep all your petrol receipts.

-Setting up a budget is an essential part of any business and shouldn’t take too long.
+The starting-out cost of an ironing gig is low but setting up a budget is an essential part of any business – and it shouldn’t take too long.

-All you have to do draw up a list of expenses – including supplies, fuel, advertising, rent etc – and work out their total.
+All you have to do is draw up a list of expenses – including supplies, fuel, advertising, rent etc – and work out their total.
 When you quote customers, ensure that you cover all these bases and also add an amount for labour.
+It’s a good idea to compare your prices with other businesses offering ironing services.
+Many people in the ironing business admit they started out charging way too little and found it hard to increase their prices later as it posed the risk of losing good clients.
+Make sure you’re confident your fees reflect the work you put into your business.

-You can advertise in whichever way you choose, but word of mouth remains the best.
+There’s lots of different ways in which you can advertise your ironing business but word of mouth remains the best.
 So, let all your friends, family and work colleagues know that you do this and ask them to help you spread the word.

-You can also consider advertising in shop windows, your local paper, the Yellow Pages and, eventually, even set up your own website.
+You can also consider advertising in shop windows, libraries, your local paper, the Yellow Pages and, eventually, even setting up your own website.

 Top tips for making money with ironing